patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/slider/slider.md

 1. **Slider value (optional)**: Displays selected numeric value.
 2. **Helper text (optional)**: Provides supplementary information about the slider such as minimum and maximum values.
-3. **Track**: Orders the range of values users can set and adjust onto one line..
+3. **Track**: Orders the range of values users can set and adjust onto one line.
 4. **Filled track**: Illustrates a user’s selected numeric value within the slider’s pre-defined range.
 5. **Thumb**: Indicates a selected numeric value on the track using a positional indicator, typically a dot.
 6. **Tick marks (optional)**: Represents predetermined increments on the track to guide users toward positioning the thumb on set intervals.